 See the following responsibility matrix:

 Deployment Type / Environment

-In a full deployment changes are made on the database side (in the form of DBMigrate) which are always accompanied by a downtime of the web shop.
+In full, deployment changes are made on the database side (in the form of DBMigrate), which are always accompanied by a downtime of the web shop.
 This is necessary to ensure data consistency as far as possible.